Nitidella nitida

 Nitidella nitida, common name: the glossy dove shell, is a species of sea snail, a marine gastropod mollusk in the family Columbellidae, the dove snails.

 Description

 The shell size varies between 9 mm and 16 mm.
+Its orange-brown coloring has some white spots.

 Distribution

 This species is distributed in the Red Sea and in the Gulf of Mexico, the Caribbean Sea and the Lesser Antilles, and from Florida to Brazil.